Black Mesa (video game): Plot

 The plot of Black Mesa is almost identical to Half-Lifes storyline.
 Like in the original game, the player controls Gordon Freeman, a theoretical physicist working at the Black Mesa Research Facility.
 He is tasked to place a sample of anomalous material into an Anti-Mass Spectrometer for analysis, using the Mark IV Hazardous Environment Suit (HEV Suit) to do so safely.
 However, the sample causes a "resonance cascade", devastating the facility and creating an interdimensional rift to an alien dimension called Xen, bringing its alien creatures to Earth.
 Freeman survives the incident, finds other survivors, and is tasked to make his way to the surface to call for help.
-Upon reaching the surface, however, he finds that the facility is being cleansed of any living thing – human or alien – by the military.
-Freeman learns from the surviving scientists the only way to stop the alien invasion is to cross over to Xen and destroy the entity keeping the rift open.
+Upon reaching the surface, however, he finds that the facility is being cleansed of any and all biological organisms – human or alien – by the military.
+Freeman learns from the surviving scientists the only way to stop the alien invasion is to cross over to Xen, a border world connecting different universes, and destroy the entity called the Nihilanth keeping the rift open.
+Freeman is teleported to Xen, destroys the Nihilanth, and ends the alien invasion.
+He is then detained by the G-Man, a mysterious interdimensional agent who claims his "employers" wish to hire Freeman.
+If he accepts, Freeman is placed into stasis; if not, he is teleported to his death.